Skip to content

 Add-EtwTraceProvider -SessionName BthPS3 -Guid '{586aa8b1-53a6-404f-9b3e-14483e514a2c}' -MatchAnyKeyword 0x0FFFFFFFFFFFFFFF -Level 0xFF -Property 0x40

-Stop trace session
+Stop the trace session

 PowerShell